-Contributing with knowledge and inspiration, the Copenhagen Institute for Futures Studies supports decision-making.
+Contributing with knowledge and inspiration, the Copenhagen Institute for Futures Studies supports decision making.
 We identify and analyse trends that influence the future nationally and internationally.
-Through research, analyses, seminars, presentations, reports, and newsletters, we give advice on the future.
+Through research, analysis, seminars, presentations, reports, and newsletters, we give advice on the future.

 Our work methods range from statistically based analysis and the identification of global trends, to more subjective emotional factors of importance to the future.

 The work of the Institute is interdisciplinary.
 The staff represents various fields of academic and professional backgrounds such as economics, political science, ethnography, psychology, engineering, PR and sociology.